Large Beast, Unaligned

 How to run Constrictor Snake

 The snake is best used out of combat.
 30 ft. swim plus Stealth +4 makes it the cheapest underwater scout in the game.
 It can investigate a wreck, slip into a flooded cellar, or carry a small object across a moat.
 Blindsight 10 ft. lets it work in mud or dark water where a human scout would need a torch.
-In overland travel, a draped snake on the druid's shoulders provides a Perception +2 watch shift that doesn't need to sleep on a human schedule.
+In overland travel, a draped snake on the druid's shoulders provides a Perception +2 watch shift that does not need to sleep on a human schedule.

 In combat the snake is a one-trick distraction.
 Send it onto an enemy spellcaster's turn, force the caster to deal with a Large beast suddenly in their face, and accept that the snake will be dead by the end of the round.
 With 13 HP and AC 13 it cannot tank, but it can buy one missed Concentration check or one wasted enemy attack, which at low levels can decide a fight.

-The snake will not refuse an order, but it also won't improvise.
+The snake will not refuse an order, but it also will not improvise.
 If the handler is dropped, Charmed, or out of line of sight, the snake goes still and waits.
 It does not avenge.
 It does not retreat to safety.
 It just stops being useful, which is its own kind of liability the party should plan around.

 A constrictor snake is an ambush, not a fight.
-13 HP and AC 13 means it dies to one good round of focused attacks, so the entire encounter has to happen in the surprise window or it doesn't happen at all.
+13 HP and AC 13 means it dies to one good round of focused attacks, so the entire encounter has to happen in the surprise window or it does not happen at all.
 Build the scene around concealment: tall grass, hanging vines, a flooded cellar with the snake half-submerged, a temple chamber with a snake-shaped stone column that turns out to be warm.

-If the snake survives long enough to be bloodied (around 6 HP) and the prey isn't already wrapped up, it disengages on instinct and slithers into water or undergrowth.
+If the snake survives long enough to be bloodied (around 6 HP) and the prey is not already wrapped up, it disengages on instinct and slithers into water or undergrowth.
 Snakes are not committed.
 They are hungry, and a hungry snake gives up on prey that hits back too hard.
+Describe the strike before you call for initiative.
+The grass shifts, something cool brushes a calf, and then the wizard is on the ground.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.